angeris/IoTPowerStrip/README.md

 ## API

 Note that the API is currently not being hosted on this repository as there are issues with subprojects.
-This should be fixed soon, but in the meantime the Python sample server, client, and API is found in [Dan's Repository](https://github.com/danXyu/powerstrip_arduino_api).
+This should be fixed soon, but in the meantime the Python sample server, client, and API are found in [Dan's Repository](https://github.com/danXyu/powerstrip_arduino_api).

 ## Contributors
 This project is currently being developed by Guillermo Andres Angeris, Dan Yu, and Christopher Mehdi Elamri.